mlip-cmu/s2023/lectures/11_dataquality/dataquality.md

 All lectures and readings in scope, focus on concepts with opportunity to practice (e.g., recitations, homeworks, in-class exercises)

-Closed book, but 6 sheets of notes
+Closed book, but 6 sheets of notes (sorry, no ChatGPT)

 ---